ROCm/rocBLAS/clients/gtest/README.md

-# To add new data-driven tests to the ROCblas Google Test Framework:
+# To add new data-driven tests to the rocBLAS Google Test Framework:

 **I**.
 Create a C++ header file with the name `testing_<function>.hpp` in the `include` subdirectory, with templated functions for a specific rocBLAS